Tuesday, April 14, 2026

 "Oh, for heaven's sake," chimes in Sally, "hasn't he ever traveled in an airplane--you can see the curvature of the Earth.
 And what about objects in space?
 Planets are round.
 Our sun is round.
 The moon is round.
 Why would the Earth not follow the pattern of round objects traveling in a circle around a round sun?

-"It is illogical," says Sal, sounding like Star Trek's Spock.
-But Mr. X wants to be unique."
+"It is illogical," says Sid, sounding like Star Trek's Spock.
+Maybe Mr. X wants to be unique."

-"Well, he's got that, and people listen to him, but he is spouting is nonsense."
+"Well, he's got that, and people listen to him, but he is spouting nonsense."

-"I guess it's true for him," says Sal.
+"I guess it's true for him," says Sid.

-"So, what do we do with people who have influence but are spouting garbage."
+"So, what do we do with people who have influence, but are spouting garbage?" asks Sally.

 "Some people like to ingest garbage."